 We already have one amazing cabinet I’ll be hanging above the machines.
 You’d never think of something like this in a laundry room, but it’s going to be epic!

 To the right of the proposed sink, next to the door leading into the house, I’ll be building a cabinet from floor to ceiling.
 That will create a little nookish entrance area, and I’ll be doing something to accentuate that area with wood slats.
+We’re planning to use brass knobs from EMTEK, though we haven’t settled on the final form of them.

 Though it’s a garage and a laundry room, the space deserves a kick-ass rug to complete the look.
 We’ve got our eyes on a few, including the one pictured in the mood board, but we’ll see what we ultimately choose.

 The right lighting can make even me look halfway decent, so imagine what it can do for this space!
 We’re exploring a few different options for lighting that’ll not only light up the smelly socks and dirty dungarees but showcase our new laundry room in the most flattering light.
+We’ve got our eye on a few options from Alora – we’ll see which one gets the nod!

 Click the ORC logo below to check out the other participants!